google-research/mozolm/README.md

 ## Contributions

-NOTE We don't accept pull requests (PRs) at the moment.
+NOTE: We don't accept pull requests (PRs) at the moment.

 ## License